 Step 2 - Clean and Prepare Connection Fittings

 Take the butterfly valve and use PVC primer to clean the ends of the fitting.
-Also, clean the end of the pipe where the butterfly valve will be attached.
+Clean the end of the pipe where the butterfly valve will be attached.
 Allow the primer to dry for about 15 to 30 minutes before continuing.

 Step 3 - Dig Manifold Hole

-Choose a spot two feet away from the outlet pipe that will supply a water to your sprinkler system.
+Choose a spot 2 feet away from the outlet pipe that will supply water to your sprinkler system.
 Then, dig a hole for the manifold installation.
 Dig the hole about 12 to 15 inches deep, and make it about 2 feet square.

 Step 4 - Dig Hole for Butterfly Valve

 Choose a spot that is about halfway between the manifold installation hole in the pipe where you'll be connecting the manifold sitting valve.
 Dig in another hole about the same size as you did for the manifold installation.

 Step 5 - Dig Trench to Connect Holes

 Use the shovel to dig a trench that is the same depth as the two holes you dug earlier.
 Make it wide enough so you can insert the 1-foot piece of 3 inch PVC pipe.

 Step 6 - Connect Butterfly Valve to Main Water Supply